 One page only.
 It's tempting to expand your resume beyond one page, but don't.

 Eight by ten, please.
 Your standard headshot is eight inches by ten inches.
 And since it gets attached to the back, your resumé should also be that size.

 Professional credits go first.
 Then come your educational credits, and then your community theatre credits.
 As you gain more experience, start to eliminate the amateur credits.

 K.I.S.S.
-I had a professor in college who taught me the acronym K.I.S.S., which is short for Keep It Simple ****head.
-(A profane bunch, my mentors...)
+There was a professor in college who taught an acronym: K.I.S.S., which is short for Keep It Simple ****head.
+(A profane bunch, our mentors...)

-This maxim applies to many things in life, but he was referring to my acting resume.
-It was overcrowded with every role I had played and every class I'd taken.
-I wanted to impress casting directors, but I was actually just turning them off.
-And making myself less likely to land an acting job.
+This maxim applies to many things in life, but he was referring to our acting resume.
+It was overcrowded with every role we had played and every class we'd taken.
+In an effort to impress casting directors, we were actually just turning them off.
+And making ourselves less likely to land an acting job.